seekwhencer/node-radio-automation/docs/05-MODULE-TREE.md

 This is a mpd instance to build and update the shared audio file database.
 Mpd crawls the folder structure and save a own database.

+## `ICECAST`

+Is the audio streaming server.
+This module creates a xml configuraton for the program how it needs.
+Icecast will be started with the app start.

 ## `SHOWS`
 ```
 SHOWS.items